Product-Led Growth (PLG)

 - Google Docs: sharing IS the product

-- Uber: $10 credit for referrer and referee
+- Uber: ride credit for both referrer and referee

 3. Content virality (organic distribution) User-created content gets shared outside the product.